decentralizedthoughts/decentralizedthoughts.github.io/_posts/2020-09-14-broadcast-from-agreement-and-agreement-from-broadcast.markdown

 **Proof:** *Termination* follows from the termination of $B$, note that we need all broadcasts to terminate (this can affect the costs if the termination is a random variable). *Validity* follows from the validity of $B$ and the fact that $f<n/2$: if all honest have the same input $v$, then $v$ will be the majority value since the honest are a strict majority. *Agreement* follows from the agreement property of $B$ and the deterministic nature of the reduction.

 **Discussion:** For this reduction we needed to run $n$ instances of Broadcast to get one Agreement.
-This means that any lower bound for Agreement about $x$ messages and/or $y$ rounds, implies a matching lower bound of at least $x/n$ messages and/or $y$ rounds for agreement.
+This means that any lower bound for Agreement about $x$ messages and/or $y$ rounds, implies a matching lower bound of at least $x/n$ messages and/or $y$ rounds for broadcast.

 ### Scratch your Brains!

 **Exercise 1:** Can you extend the above reductions to the asynchronous model?

 **Exercise 2:** A different definition for consensus is that of interactive consistency (IC) first defined by Lamport, Shostak, and Pease.
 In this definition, each party $i$ has an input $v_i$.
 Each party $j$ commits an n-tuple $(v_1^{j}, v^j_2, \ldots, v^j_n)$.
 The definition requires the following properties to hold: